yuxihe/SelfDrivingCarProj/P5-CarND-VehicleDetection/README.md

 In this project linear SVM is used and provided an acceptable testing accuracy.

-I tried different combination of HoG settings as well color space for feature extraction.
+I tried different combination of HOG settings as well color space for feature extraction.
 The different option testing accuracies are included below:

 | Op | Color Space | Spatial_size |Hist_bins|  Orientations | Pixels_per_cell | Cells_per_block | HOG channel | Test Accuracy |
 |:--:|:-----------:|:------------:|:-------:|:-------------:|:---------------:|----------------:|------------:|--------------:|